 I get this question constantly, and I understand why.
 You bought a Brita pitcher because it felt like the responsible thing to do.
 You assumed a water filter removes the bad stuff.
-The problem is that "water filter" doesn't mean "removes everything" — and when it comes to PFAS (the "forever chemicals" now found in the blood of 97% of Americans), a Brita simply isn't built for the job.
+The problem is that "water filter" doesn't mean "removes everything" - and when it comes to PFAS (the "forever chemicals" now found in the blood of 97% of Americans), a Brita simply isn't built for the job.
+(I wrote a full Brita review if you want the complete picture of what it does and doesn't do.)

 Let me walk you through exactly what Brita does and doesn't do, why it can't handle PFAS, and what you should use instead if you want to actually protect your family.